How To Watch Glastonbury From Home

 Can I Watch Specific Performances?

-Yes, the BBC usually posts a selection of clips – if not full sets – from a plethora of artists at Glastonbury on iPlayer.
+If you’re looking for a particular artist’s set, the BBC usually posts a selection of clips – if not full sets – from a plethora of performers at Glastonbury on iPlayer.
 You can see examples of past coverage on the Classic Glastonbury page.
 There are also plenty of playlists and past performances on the BBC Music YouTube channel.

 Will Glastonbury Be On TV?